cristisulighetean/ELEC-E8408-Hinking-Watch/docs/maintainer.md

     - Software:
         - esptool (v3.3)

-The firmware update will be published on github as a binary file, and it can be flashed to the watch by using the following command:
+The firmware update will be published on GitHub as a binary file, and it can be flashed to the watch by using the following command:

 ```sh
 esptool.py --chip esp32 \